 – Donald Norman, The Design of Everyday Things

 User Experience Design has blossomed from a niche industry in the halls of Silicon Valley’s early startup darlings to a force that architects our digital lives.
-Today, user experience design is wholly responsible for modelling human expression and self identity, and enabling interaction and participation online.
-Design today shares as much in common with information security research as it does with behavioural science or aesthetics.
+Today, user experience design is wholly responsible for modelling human expression and self identity, enabling interaction and participation online.
+Design shares as much in common with information security research as it does with behavioural science or aesthetics.
 By failing to criticise common design practices or form cooperative relationships with other technology fields, user experience designers are effectively refusing to recognise and respond to traumatic cases of its own work being used to harm the users it claims to serve.

-Every major technology company has grappled with recent or ongoing uses of their platforms to maliciously target and harm users whilst performing entirely within expected behaviour.
+Every major technology company has grappled with examples of their platform being leveraged to maliciously harm users whilst performing entirely within expected behaviour.
 This is weaponised design – electronic systems whose designs either do not account for abusive application or whose user experiences directly empower attackers.

 Examples of weaponised design are numerous and horrific: Using a smartphone, a technology reporter uncovers the home address of a friend by interacting with a new Snapchat feature that broadcasts her location on a map each time she posts2.
-After viewing her friend’s posts, the journalist spends a few moments looking up the location on Google Maps and asks her subject to confirm the address.
-Her friend is ‘creeped out’ as she realises that, despite Snapchat’s claims to the contrary, her phone has violated her privacy and her trust by effortlessly exposing her home address to all of her followers without her consent.
+After viewing her friend’s posts, the journalist spends a few moments pinpointing her apartment via Google Maps street view and asks her subject to confirm the address.
+Her friend is ‘creeped out’ as she realises that, wholly unexpectedly, her phone has violated her privacy and her trust by exposing her home address to all of her Snapchat followers without her consent.
 The experience makes international headlines and authorities issue another warning over the app’s potential for targeted misuse.